mauran/Digitalocean-PHP-class/README.md

 Digital Ocean PHP class
 ============
-This is an unofficial wrapper for the Digital Ocean API.
+This is an class wrapper for the Digital Ocean API.
 This is too my first experimence with OOP PHP.
 Feel free to use my class or to send a pull request. :)

 Example code
 -------